Edahr/Mo7tawa/README.md

 # Mo7tawa .NET Core Application

-This is a sample .NET Core web application developed for the **Mo7tawa Senior Software Engineer Assessment**.
-The application showcases the use of .NET Core for building a web API with functionality for user authentication and interaction with a database.
+This is a sample .NET Core web application that showcases the use of .NET Core for building a web API with functionality for user authentication and interaction with a database.

 ---